5 ways to become an impact-owning dog owner

 Dog food packaging, just like regular food packaging, can really add up over time.

-Buy in bulk where you can (instead of popping to the shop fortnightly for a 5kg bag) and make sure you recycle the packaging.
-Plastic bags can be cut into A3 sized pieces, and recycled via the REDcycle program, just like you would any soft plastic.
+Buy in bulk where you can (instead of popping to the shop fortnightly for a 5kg bag).
+Remember that any soft plastics need to go in your general waste bin!
 Meanwhile canned food tins just need a quick rinse and can go into your kerbside recycling bin.

 dog approaching a bowl of food